 The governmental fund financial statements focus on major funds and provide additional information that is not provided in the government-wide financial statements.
 It is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
-By doing so, readers may better understand the long-term impact of the government's near-term financing decisions.
+By doing so, readers may better understand the long-term impact of the governmental activities in the government-wide financial statements.
 A reconciliation is provided between the governmental fund statements and the governmental activities in the government-wide financial statements.